Lucas Giolito: Minor leagues

 Giolito signed with the Nationals on July 13, 2012—thirty seconds before the deadline—to a minor league contract with a $2.925 million signing bonus.
 By the end of the month, the team had scheduled Tommy John surgery to repair his injured elbow ligament.

 By the following summer, he made eight starts for the Gulf Coast Nationals of the rookie-level Gulf Coast League in 2013 and posted a 2.78 earned run average (ERA).
-He was promoted to the Auburn Doubledays of the Class A-Short Season New York–Penn League, and allowed one earned run in the 16 innings he pitched.
-In 2014, Giolito played his first full season of professional baseball with the Hagerstown Suns of the Class A South Atlantic League.
+He was promoted to the Auburn Doubledays of the Low-A New York–Penn League, and allowed one earned run in the 16 innings he pitched.
+In 2014, Giolito played his first full season of professional baseball with the Hagerstown Suns of the Single-A South Atlantic League.
 He went 10–2 with a 2.20 ERA and 110 strikeouts compared to 28 walks over 20 starts.
 He was selected as the 2014 South Atlantic League Most Valuable Pitcher and Top Minor League Prospect.
 He also appeared in the All-Star Futures Game.

-Giolito began the 2015 season with the Potomac Nationals of the Class A-Advanced Carolina League, and received a midseason promotion to the Harrisburg Senators of the Class AA Eastern League.
+Giolito began the 2015 season with the Potomac Nationals of the High-A Carolina League, and received a midseason promotion to the Harrisburg Senators of the Double-A Eastern League.
 The Nationals assigned Giolito to Harrisburg to start the 2016 season.
-He received a promotion to the Syracuse Chiefs of the Class AAA International League in July.
+He received a promotion to the Syracuse Chiefs of the Triple-A International League in July.

-Washington Nationals
+Major leagues

 On June 28, 2016, the Nationals added Giolito to their active roster and he made his major league debut that night against the New York Mets.
 In his debut, he pitched four shutout innings, allowing one hit and two walks, while getting one strikeout.